jonnynotbravo/Ha-Ge-iz/README.md

 - **Powered by React and Firebase**: Our front-end is built with React, while Firebase handles the backend, including authentication, Firestore database, and Firebase Functions.
 This robust technology stack ensures a seamless and secure user experience.

+## Student and Parent Portal

+In addition to helping you find the perfect school, Hageiz offers a secure and personalized Student and Parent Portal.
+Once enrolled in a school through Hageiz, students and parents can log in to their associated schools' portals to:

+- **View Grades**: Access and review academic grades for courses.

+- **Report Cards**: Retrieve electronic versions of report cards.

+- **Attendance Records**: Monitor attendance records to stay informed about attendance patterns.

+- **Communication with Teachers**: Facilitate communication with teachers for a more collaborative educational experience.

 ## Issues and Bug Reports